Digging in the FHS Crates: Buzz Martin, the Singing Logger

 Martin’s biggest hit was probably the song “Butterin’ Up Biscuit” which he actually played in person for his hero Johnny Cash backstage after one of Cash’s concerts in Oregon in 1969.
 This led to Martin eventually appearing on The Johnny Cash Show on ABC in 1971.
 This may have been the peak of Martin’s career though.
 Unable to find mainstream success, he refocused on logging work, moving to Alaska in 1979.
 Unfortunately tragedy struck again.
 In 1983 he died in a freak accident in the Alaska woods while scouting out a hunting trip.

 Martin’s final resting place is at Lone Oak Cemetery in Stayton, Oregon.
 His headstone is inscribed with a pine tree and title: “The Singing Logger.”
 Martin’s music lives on and is well worth a listen.
 His catalog is available online via Amazon and iTunes.
-Enjoy a short clip from one of his songs below.
+Enjoy a few song selections below.

 **This blog post draws from “Out of the Woods” by Casey Jarman, which appeared in The Believer (July/August 2013).